DietkeSt/GraphicDesignShop/TESTING.md

 ### Python Validation:

-- No errors were found when the code was passed through Valentin Bryukhanov's [online validation tool](http://pep8online.com/).
+- No errors were found when the code was passed through the [CI Python Linter](https://pep8ci.herokuapp.com/#).
 According to the reports, the code is [Pep 8-compliant](https://legacy.python.org/dev/peps/pep-0008/).
 This checking was done manually by copying python code and pasting it into the validator.

 - [Bag.
 Validation Report](documentation/validation/pep8_validation_bag.pdf)